-During 2015 we are launching a new grants system that will replace eGrants, our current electronic application system and other ad hoc application mechanisms.
+During 2015 we are launching a new grants system that will replace eGrants, our former electronic application system.
 It is important that your application is submitted using the appropriate system.

-If you plan to submit an application for a Small Arts Award to the 1 May or 7 August 2015 deadlines, please complete and submit an application form via the Trust's eGrants online application system.
+If you plan to submit an application for a Small Arts Award to 7 August 2015 deadline, please complete and submit an application form via the Trust's eGrants online application system.
 If you intend to submit an application to a later deadline, you should wait until our new system is launched in May 2015 – we will update this webpage to let you know when the application forms are available.

 Upcoming deadlines are: